 Dry needling has an odd name that differentiates it from “wet” needling for injecting medication.
 As early as the 1900s, physician researchers wrote about palpable tenderness in the muscles causing orthopedic problems.
 Through the 1930s and 1940s, researchers documented typical pain referral patterns coming from muscular trigger points.
 Physicians at this time treated muscular trigger points with a hypodermic needle and injectable medication.
 In 1940, the father of manual medicine, Karel Lewit, MD, DSc., demonstrated how the simple insertion of a “dry” needle carried more therapeutic benefit than the injected medication.
 Over time the “dry” hypodermic needle was replaced with a smaller needle that is still used today.

 3. Is dry needling like acupuncture?

 4. Is it safe?

 Like any therapy that has an effect, there is a possibility of unintended side effects.
 It is important to have a discussion about the benefits, risks, and other treatment alternatives for any type of treatment.
 With regards to dry needling, 1 – 10% of people may experience needling insertion pain, muscle soreness, fatigue, or bruising.
 Anyone with a needle phobia, history of pneumothorax, metal allergy, vascular disease, or abnormal bleeding tendency should discuss this with their doctor performing the dry needling.
 In the hands of a skilled physician or therapist, dry needling can be a relatively safe and very effective treatment that follows a careful examination and diagnosis.

 5. What can be treated with dry needling?

 The majority of nerve, muscle and joint pains are secondary to a movement problem.
 Dry needling performed in conjunction with other manual and rehabilitative therapies is an excellent way to improve range of motion and decrease muscle or tendon pain.
-So, needling can be incorporated in someone’s treatment plan at Cole Pain Therapy Group for the treatment of headaches, neck pain, back pain, knee pain, arm pain, leg pain, shoulder pain, and any other movement related pain.
+So, needling can be incorporated in someone’s treatment plan at Cole Pain Therapy Group for the treatment of headaches, neck pain, back pain, knee pain, arm pain, leg pain, shoulder pain, and any other movement related pain conditions we treat.